 Have you ever seen an injured wild animal and wished you had a way to help?
 People often encounter injured wild animals and ask us how to catch it.
-One technique is to cover the animal's head and body with a towel to minimize stress and prevent injury, then (wearing gloves) place it in a secure container.
+One technique is to cover the animal's head and body with a towel to minimize stress and prevent injury, then place it in a secure container.
 This works for many small animals; do not attempt with large animals like adult raccoons.
 When in doubt, call or text (615) 266-5701 and ask for guidance.

 This basic wildlife rescue kit comes in handy in many situations: